 Classes are 14 bucks a pop.
 Mat and towel rentals are 2 bucks each.

 With that said, hot yoga is not for everyone.
 Yo, this studio gets hot as balllllls.
 Especially during evening classes, where it gets pretty crowded and funky.
 Your toenails will sweat.
 If you’re prone to heat exhaustion or have high blood pressure, get clearance from your doctor or let one of the instructors know and take it super easy on yourself.
 It’s not a torture chamber.
 It’s a safe place to challenge your physical, mental and spiritual capacity.
 Forewarning peeps, I’m about to get real hippie.

 Speaking from experience, the classes have really helped me with my anxiety.
 Because the room makes you physically uncomfortable, it sort of mimics the unpleasant ‘holy-shit-i-need-to get-outta-here’ kind of feeling when you have anxiety.
-The poses will stretch you out but it well help your mind focus on being present rather than feeling pure uncomfort.
+The poses will stretch you out but it will help your mind focus on being present rather than feeling pure uncomfort.
 Hot yoga is a 60 minute journey of exploring your body’s love and commitment for you.
-No matter how scared or anxious you feel in the room, your body will do everything in it’s power to keep you there.
+No matter how scared or anxious you feel in the room, your body will do everything in its power to keep you there.
 Being able to calm myself during these intense moments in hot yoga has enabled me to calm myself in real- life moments outside of the studio.
-So yea, it’s hot as f*ck in there and it will make you absolutely uncomfortable and miserable but that’s sort of the point and if you’re not about that life than hit up the sauna.
+So yea, it’s hot as f*ck in there and it will make you absolutely uncomfortable and miserable but that’s sort of the point and if you’re not about that life, hit up the sauna.